TodePond/TodePondDotCom/wikiblogarden/blending/block/readme.md

 The answer is usually "to influence people".
 And I don't know if I take comfort or discomfort from being the same as everyone else.
 After all, why would [my ideas](https://www.todepond.com/wikiblogarden/my-wikiblogarden/no-more-ideas) be any better— any more correct than anyone else's?

+Essentially, how do I know my words are the right ones?
+How do I know that my code is worth transmitting at this time and place?

 ## Chaos

 I think my answer is chaos.
 I don't want to create a tangible narrative.
-I don't want to have a [guiding principle](https://worrydream.com/LearnableProgramming/) because I'm not arrogant enough to think that I'm already right.
+I don't want to have a [guiding principle](https://worrydream.com/LearnableProgramming/) because I'm not arrogant enough to think that I already know it.

 I am here to practise, at this point.
 I am trying to learn.
 I will get better at influencing people, for god knows what.
 I will get better at being empathetic.
 I will get better at [making sand](https://todepond.com/wikiblogarden/art/why-bother).
 I will get better at [normalising scrappy fiddles](https://www.todepond.com/wikiblogarden/health/transition/in-slow-motion/).

 However it may look to you, these are all things I struggle with a lot.
 But I will get better!

 Is this cheesy?
 Is this too much?

 <br>